Swallowtail23/mtgc/README.md

 ## What is this? ##

 This is a 'host your own' MtG site, designed for personal hosting.

+NOTE: It is a work in progress, with varying levels of maturity of code in PHP, HTML, CSS, Javascript and MySQL reflecting my development journey across several years.

 It uses the great work done at scryfall.com:

 - card, set, legality and ruling databases in JSON form